vunvulear/Stuff/Azure/RunLegacyDotNetFrameworkUsingDocker/readme.txt

 The main purpose of this sample is to show how we can run Legacy applications using Docker and Windows Server 2016

+Remarks:
+- Before running the below PS commands, you shal set the PS location to the root level of this projects (same location where .sln is).

 Build docker image:
 docker build -f Dockerfile.txt -t legacy .